prateekkalra/movie-py-cli/README.md

  Note:- You can install them using sudo pip install name-of-the-package

 # Usage
-1.python movie-py.py "movie name".
+1.python movie-py.py "movie name". </br>
-Note:- Replace movie name with the movie name you want to search.
+Note:- Replace movie name with the movie name you want to search.</br>
-2.Many results will display enter your desired serial no.
+2.Many results will display enter your desired serial no.</br>
-3.Then details will be printed on the screen.
+3.Then details will be printed on the screen.</br>